kalcao/TelementryDiscordLib/README.md

 | **Joining VC & Playing Soundboard**     | ✅ |
 | **Verifying Tokens with phone numbers** | ✅ |

+For about sending DMs, with text captcha you're only able to send max 2 dms.
+To fix that you need image captcha solver.

+If someone can contribute on it, please add me `inxtagram` ;)

 ## Usage